LAS VEGAS — A new report from the Department of Public Safety shows that crashes and fatalities are up since 2020.

 She took her car to Victor Botnari with Universal Motorcars, who specializes in totaled and crashed cars.

-He says since the pandemic, he's seen a 25 percent increase in DUI crashes.
-He says one of his observations for why there are more crashes recently, is because the population in Las Vegas has grown.
+Botnari says since the pandemic, he's seen a 25% increase in DUI crashes.
+He says one of the reasons there are more crashes is because the population in Las Vegas has grown.

 With organizations and campaigns out there aimed at curbing the issue, Sgt Buratczuk says self-policing is still the best way to fix this growing problem.